ollipal/sshkeyboard/README.md

 # sshkeyboard

-The only keyboard event callback library that works in _all_ unix environments.
+The only keyboard event callback library that works in _all_ Unix environments.

 It does not depend on X server, uinput, root access (sudo) or